scranton/scranton.github.io/_posts/2019-04-07-ingress_and_beyond.md

 Ingress manifests as we can set up a second rule for `/people`, but we need to rewrite that path to `/users` before sending to our service as it doesn't know how to handle requests for `/people`.
-If you were using the NGNIX ingress, you could add another annotation `nginx.ingress.kubernetes.io/rewrite-target: /`, but now we're adding implementation specific annotations, that is the nginx annotation won't be recognized by other Ingress Controllers.
+If you were using the NGNIX ingress, you could add another annotation `nginx.ingress.kubernetes.io/rewrite-target: /`, but now we're adding implementation specific annotations, that is, the nginx annotation won't be recognized by other Ingress Controllers.
 And annotations are a flat name space so adding lots of annotations can get quite messy, which is part of why [Custom Resources (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) was created.
 Let's see what the original route, and our path re-writing route, would look like in a CRD based Ingress: Gloo.